Alberta Social Credit Party: Rebirth in the 1990s and decline

 Interim leadership of the party was given to Martin Hattersley, an Edmonton lawyer, and later to Harvey Yuill of Barrhead.
-The party ran six candidates in the 1989 election.
+What remained of the party ran six candidates in the 1989 election.
 The party was rekindled under the leadership of Robert Alford from 1990 to 1992.
 In 1991, Randy Thorsteinson, a Reform Party of Canada activist, was elected as party president.
 In 1992, Thorsteinson was elected as leader, and Robert Alford as president.
 Social Credit improved its performance in the 1993 election, but won no seats.
 In the 1997 election, the party nominated 70 candidates, and won 64,667 votes, over 7% of the popular vote.

 After the 1997 election, polling revealed that the Social Credit Party was poised for a break-through: an estimated 150,000 Albertans would have been ready to once again support Social Credit as an alternative.
 This could have meant eight seats in the Legislature.
 However, in April 1999, Thorsteinson, a devout member of the Church of Jesus Christ of Latter-day Saints, resigned to protest an internal party proposal to limit Mormon involvement within the party.
 Social Credit's fortunes quickly faded.